-Teachers are supported by two school counselors who work with each student in class and individually to clarify post-secondary plans and fulfill the requirements needed to achieve those plans.
-Counselors coordinate career explorations and post-secondary preparation including: job shadowing and internships, enrollment in junior college courses for dual credit where appropriate, visits by college admissions officers to Lift For Life Academy, student visits to college campuses, coordination of college entrance tests (ACT, SAT), and assistance in the completion of application materials for college, technical training programs, work positions and the military.
+Teachers are supported by three school college and career specialists who work with each student in class and individually to clarify post-secondary plans and fulfill the requirements needed to achieve those plans.
+College and career specialists coordinate career explorations and post-secondary preparation including: job shadowing and internships, enrollment in junior college courses for dual credit where appropriate, visits by college admissions officers to Lift For Life Academy, student visits to college campuses, coordination of college entrance tests (ACT, SAT), and assistance in the completion of application materials for college, technical training programs, work positions and the military.

-Core teachers work closely with support staff including a social worker, the school guidance counselors, special education teachers and administrators to meet the needs of individual students, groups of students and the entire class.
+Core teachers work closely with support staff including a social worker, the school guidance counselors, college and career specialists, special education teachers and administrators to meet the needs of individual students, groups of students and the entire class.

 The table below shows the courses and credit hours that are required for graduation from Lift For Life Academy High School in comparison to the current graduation requirements from the State of Missouri.
-Lift For Life Academy recognizes the importance of students having a solid foundation in both communication arts and mathematics and requires one additional credit in each of these subject areas beyond that called for by the State to be eligible for graduation.
+Lift For Life Academy recognizes the importance of students having a solid foundation in both communication arts and mathematics and requires one additional credit in each of these subject areas beyond what is required by the State of Missouri.

 High School Curriculum Departments

 - Communication Arts

 - Social Studies

 - Family & Consumer Sciences

 - Business Education